Content on this page was generated by AI and has not been manually reviewed.

 What happens if the VPN server is down?

 If the VPN server is unavailable, the per-app VPN policy may fail to route traffic for mapped apps.
 It’s a good idea to have a contingency plan, such as failover servers or a defined maintenance window.
+How to use touch vpn with microsoft edge and what you need to know 2026

 Are there performance considerations I should be aware of?